Meet The Team

 Project Coordinator

-Mwaka received a certificate in Early Childhood Education from Mosi-O-Tunya College of Education in 2014.
-In 2015 she worked as an intern for the NGO Coordinating Council (NGOCC) and in 2017 she worked as a teacher at Kwatu Free Haven Community School.
-From 2018 -2020 she worked as a teacher at Baobuyu Learning Center and then joined FHCI to take on the role of Lead Project Coordinator from 2021-2022.
-After some time at Kool Kidz Pre and Primary School as a teacher, she resuming her role as Lead Project Coordinator at FHCI in 2024.
+Mwaka holds a Certificate in Early Childhood Education from Mosi-o-Tunya College of Education (2014).
+She has worked as an intern with the NGO Coordinating Council, (NGOCC), and served as a teacher at Kwatu Free Haven Community School.
+From 2018 to 2020, she taught at Baobuyu Learning Center.
+In 2021, Mwaka served as Lead Coordinator at Free Haven Community Initiative (FHCI).
+She later taught at Kool Kidz Pre and Primary School before resuming her role as Project Coordinator at Free Haven Community Initiative in 2024.
+Mwaka is currently pursuing a Bachelor of Education in Early Childhood Education at David Livingstone College of Education.

 • Samuel Imasiku